Treating and Managing Asthma

 It is important to appreciate why treatment plans and asthma maintenance therapies will optimize asthma management, even when asthma symptoms and triggers are controlled.1 Make sure you understand the reasoning behind your or your child’s treatment plan, and the maintenance therapies that may be used, even when not experiencing asthma symptoms.1 The potential negative effect of asthma on quality of life differs for every individual.1 By discussing asthma triggers, symptoms, and maintenance therapies with your healthcare team, you will understand asthma better and acquire knowledge that can positively influence your long-term treatment outcomes.1

 There are a number of different types of medication that can be used to help you control your asthma symptoms.
-You can think of them in how they are used: reliever, preventer/controller and add-on therapy.
+You can think of them in how they are used: reliever, preventer/controller, and add-on therapy.

 Reliever or quick-relief medicines1

 You inhale these medicines as needed, at the first sign of a symptom.
 Be sure to start treatment as soon as your symptoms begin.
-These medicines are called, bronchodilators that relax the muscles around the airways (breathing tubes).
+These medicines are called bronchodilators that relax the muscles around the airways (breathing tubes).
 When the airways are more open, it is easier to breathe.
 These are specifically short-acting bronchodilators, such as albuterol, levalbuterol, and metaproterenol.

 Preventer/controller medicines3